-Best results are obtained when using the disposable MBT Biotarget 96 for sample preparation.
-The slightly rough surface of the MBT Biotarget 96 ensures an intense homogenization and effective cell disruption of the fungal material on the MALDI target.
-The MBT FASTTM Shuttle can conveniently be used to dry the spots.
+Best results are obtained when using the disposable MBT Biotarget 96 IVD for sample preparation.
+The slightly rough surface of the

+MBT Biotarget 96 IVD ensures an intense homogenization and effective cell disruption of the fungal material on the MALDI target.
+The MBT FASTTM Shuttle IVD can conveniently be used to accelerate the drying of the spots.

-In general, good results can be obtained for the majority of samples using the new MyT method, with sample preparation on an MBT Biotarget 96.
+In general, good results can be obtained for the majority of samples using the new MyT method, with sample preparation on an MBT Biotarget 96 IVD.